EvoYX/portfolio/README.md

 Websites Features:
 - Food
   -  Food Check List (Able to add new place and check list)
-  -  Food reviews
+  -  Food Ratings
+  -  Consolidate based on areas

 - IT Blog (Contains all the documenation that I learnt so far)
 - Personal Info
-- ChatGPT (pending for free chatgpt4)

 Below are all the documentation I wanted to put in my portfoilo:
 ----